-- 1. The second clause or phrase means the same as the first. - 2.
+- 1. The second clause or phrase means the same as the first.
+This is also called synonymous parallelism. - 2.
 The second clarifies or strengthens the meaning of the first. - 3.
 The second completes what is said in the first. - 4.
-The second says something that contrasts with the first.
+The second says something that contrasts with the first, but adds to the same idea.